Ordina-JTech/knative-red-button-workshop/exercises/4-tekton-pipelines.md

 3. Restart pipelineRun again (see previous step) and monitor state changes;

 If all goes well our pipelineRun status should be `status.conditions.type: Succeded`.
-If not try again and repeat steps one to three until it works by making changes and monitoring the pipeline state.
+If not try again and repeat steps 1 thru 3 until it works by making changes and monitoring the pipeline state.

 ### 9. Verify built image is available in Docker registry
 If the pipeline run is successful then a fresh image should be available for deployment.
 Go to the Docker